 - Anger with God assumes that God has done something that justifies our anger at HimIf we believe that we can be justified in anger against God, this naturally implies that God has done something which merits a righteous anger against Him.
 This would be the only way for it to not be sinful to feel anger towards Him.
 Piper says, “If [feelings] suggest that God is false and foolish, they are evil.”You see, we forget that we are men and that God is God.
 He is the one who is holy (1 Peter 1:16), blameless (Ps 18:30), and perfect (Ps 18:30).
 We are called to become like Him (Phil 2:15, 1 Peter 1:16); He is not called to be like us.Of course we will not always understand nor like what He is doing.
 But in those times, we are called to trust in our perfect Savior; knowing that His plan for our lives is better than we could ever imagine and that our growth and our good usually will come through means that are uncomfortable and nonsensical to us.
 If we could understand the ways of God, He simply wouldn’t be as great as He claims to be.
 To surrender to the reality that we are not Him, nor that we cannot and will not be able to understand His good ways brings such freedom.
 To ask for anything else would be to ask for a God that is not sovereignly in control of everything on earth and that is not the God of the Bible (Deut 32:39).

-We all will go and have gone through seasons of immense pain, sorrow and grief (John 16:33).
+We all will go through, and most likely already have gone through, seasons of immense pain, sorrow and grief (John 16:33).
 This is part of life on a fallen earth.
 In these times, cry out to your Creator.
 Go to Him acknowledging that you may not understand, that you are in pain, but that you know He is good.
 Pray that He will equip you to face your trial well, giving you perseverance, for “endurance produces character, and character produces hope.”
 (Rom 5:4).
 The only worse thing than facing a trail is to face it wrongly; to not draw closer toward our Lord because of it and as a result be even further from His face.
 Rejoice in hope, be patient in affliction and faithful in prayer (Rom 12:12).
 This is how we are to approach trials.
 Trusting, hoping and being faithful to our good, good Father.

 Reference: Pierced by the Word, by John Piper